brandon-rhodes/pyron/README.txt

     (dev)$ bin/cursive
     zsh: no such file or directory: bin/cursive

-This makes it easy to quickly adapt the mix of active development packages and versions as you write and test your code.
+This makes it easy to quickly adjust the mix of active development packages as you write and test your code.

 Deploying Packages
 ------------------